epfl-lara/stainless/core/src/sphinx/tutorial.rst

   $ stainless test.scala --eval

 The code seems to work correctly on the example values.
-However, Stainless automatically finds that it is not correct:
+Remove ``--eval`` to allow Stainless to perform full verification.
+Then, Stainless automatically finds that it is not correct:

 .. stainless output; the postconditions are the highlighted lines!!
 .. code-block:: text